 When winter snowstorms arrive, home owners have several choices for snow removal.
-Each has pros and cons of its own and will be most effective if you plan ahead.
+Each has pros and cons and will be most effective if you plan ahead.

-If you have a small area to clear and a strong back and healthy heart, a snow shovel may be all you need.
-Not surprisingly, local home improvement stores tend to run out of these items when a big storm is forecast.
-Be sure to have a snow shovel on hand to avoid those emergency situations.
-You may also want to stock up on some de-icer for walkways and doorsteps while you’re there but be sure to read the warnings as some chemicals can cause damage to surfaces.
+If you have a small area to clear, a snow shovel may be all you need.
+Not surprisingly, local home improvement stores tend to run out of these items when a big storm is anticipated.
+Be sure to have a snow shovel on hand to avoid emergency situations.
+You may also want to stock up on ice melt for walkways and doorsteps while you’re there, but be sure to read the warnings as some chemicals can cause damage to surfaces.

 Remember to clear sidewalks and mailboxes.
 The City of Bend requires sidewalks to be cleared no later than six hours after snowfall in commercial areas and within a day in others.
 Additionally the United States Postal Service requires that property owners keep the areas in front of and around their mailbox free of ice and snow.
 Don’t forget the city plows can often create a berm at the ends of driveways restricting access to mailboxes!

-Hiring a professional to remove your snow is by far the easiest means of snow removal but requires a bit of planning.
+Hiring a professional to remove your snow is by far the easiest means of snow removal, but requires a bit of planning.
 Contractors can be hired on a per-time basis which is usually invoice monthly with customers being charged each time the service is provided; on a full-season contract (generally November 1-March 31) which is quoted and paid up front; or on a will-call status where customers call out contractors per job, this usually has a higher price tag.
 Snow removal generally includes your driveway and parking area, may include a walkway and deck and occasionally includes roof clearing.
-Many contractors require snow poles or snow staking along the driveway.
 Contractors should be licensed and insured.

 Questions to ask potential contractors: